hisekaldma/Polyhymnia/documentation/index.md

 You can set up which instruments are available when setting up Polyhymnia.

+## Rules
+Patterns and sequences are collectively called rules.
+On the left hand side is the name of the rule, and on the right hand side is its definition.
+A rule is simply a way of saying ”when you find this name, replace it with it’s definition.”

+    Name = D E F

+### Names
+Rule names have to start with an uppercase letter, but after that they can contain lower and uppercase letters, numbers, and underscore (`_`).
+However, names cannot be anything that could be confused with a step in a pattern, like a note or a drum hit.
+So names like `A`, `A1`, `Cm`, `I`, `IV`, and `X` are out.

 ### Polyphony
-Everything we’ve looked at so far has only played one thing at a time.
+All rules we’ve looked at so far has only played one thing at a time.
 But you actually play things in parallel.
-You do that by giving a name multiple definitions.
+You do that by giving a rule multiple definitions.
 Just write each definition on a separate line, and they will be played in parallel.
 It’s a good idea to indent the definitions for readability, but you don’t have to.

     Play =
       Kick:  x _ x _